carl-berg/ADatabaseMigrator/README.md

 Contains the following packages:

 **ADatabaseMigrator**
 Contains the `Migrator` class which you instantiate to run your migrations.
-The needs 3 things in order to be instantiated:
+The class needs 3 things in order to be instantiated:
 - A script loader, that can find the script files you want to run.
 - A journal manager, that can load the already executed scripts from the database.
 - A script runner that can execute scripts.